 What's your role at British Steel?

 I'm based at the Turbo Blower House in Scunthorpe and as a trainee operator, my job is to understand all the processes involved in this.
-I've studied modules in SCOG (self-contained oxygen generator), blast furnace gas, boilers (gas and air/steam and water), heavy fuel oil, compressed air, feed water system and blowing.
+I've studied modules in SCOG (synthetic coke oven gas), blast furnace gas, boilers (gas and air/steam and water), heavy fuel oil, compressed air, feed water system and blowing.